High-Throughput Computational Screening of Two-Dimensional Semiconductors: Introduction

-A common feature of 2D materials is that they are formed by stacking layers with strong in-plane bonds and weak van der Waals (vdW) like interlayer attraction, allowing exfoliation into individual and atomically thin layers.
-Inspired by this feature, Inoshita \emph{et al.} screened the potential two-dimensional binary stoichiometric electrides from the layered crystal structures by performing first principles calculations based on the density functional theory (DFT) within the generalized gradient approximation (GGA).\cite{Inoshita2014} Later, Ahston and co-workers used a topology-scaling algorithm combining high throughput calculationsm,\cite{Ashton2017} to uncover more than 800 monolayers based on the Materials Project crystal structure databases\cite{Jain2013}.
-In parallel, Choudhary \emph{et al.} identified at least 1300 monolayers by comparing the experimental lattice constants with those predicted at GGA level.\cite{Choudhary2017} Nevertheless, it is well known that the semi-local density functionals such as GGA approach significantly overestimates the lattice constants of crystals having vdW bonds.
-A rough thumb rule is that if the relative error in lattice constant $a$ or $b$ or $c$ (experimental versus PBE-calculated) of one bulk phase is larger than 5\%, it might have 2D structure.
-Another important database for 2D materials was builded by Mounet \emph{et al}.\cite{Mounet2018} They chose the binding energy obtained by DFT calculations together with vdW correction, as the screening criterion ($\leq$ few tens of meV$\cdot${\AA}$^{-1}$) and identified more than 1800 structures.
+A common feature of 2D materials is that they are formed by stacking layers with strong in-plane bonds and weak van der Waals (vdW)-like interlayer attraction with typical binding energies of dozens of meV, allowing exfoliation into individual and atomically thin layers.
+This means that 2D materials usually possess in-plane stability in the absence of dangling bonds, in contrast to bulk films that are plagued by dangling bonds and surface state.
+Inspired by this feature, Inoshita \emph{et al.} screened the potential 2D binary stoichiometric electrides from the layered crystal structures by performing first-principles calculations based on the density functional theory (DFT) within the generalized gradient approximation (GGA).\cite{Inoshita2014} Later, Ahston and co-workers used a topology-scaling algorithm combining high-throughput calculations to uncover more than 800 monolayers based on the Materials Project crystal structure databases.\cite{Ashton2017,Jain2013} Considering the fact that the semi-local density functionals such as GGA functional significantly overestimates the lattice constants of crystals having vdW bonds.
+A rough thumb rule is that if the relative error in lattice constant $a$ or $b$ or $c$ (experimental versus GGA-calculated) of one bulk phase is larger than 5\%, it might have 2D structure.
+Choudhary \emph{et al.} identified at least 1300 monolayers by comparing the experimental lattice constants with those predicted using the GGA functional.\cite{Choudhary2017} Cheon \emph{et al.} also identified thousand of 2D layered materials based on data mining algorithm.\cite{Cheon2017} Another important database for 2D materials was builded by Mounet \emph{et al}.\cite{Mounet2018} They chose the binding energy obtained by DFT calculations with the vdW correction as the screening criterion ($\leq$ few tens of meV$\cdot${\AA}$^{-1}$) and identified more than 1800 structures.
+There are several 2D crystals databases publicly available at present, such as MC2D,\cite{Mounet2018} C2DB\cite{Haastrup2018}, 2DMatPedia\cite{Zhou2019} and JARVIS-DFT\cite{Choudhary2017}.
+However, one of the major limitations of these databases is that they mainly focus on the stability analysis and provide only a small number of the fundamental physical properties such as lattice constants, formation energy, exfoliation energy, and band gap at the GGA level.
+Although the GGA functional can provide sufficiently accurate results on forces, structures, and band dispersions, it underestimates band gap of semiconductors, averagely by 50\%.
+Furthermore, to our knowledge, the computational materials databases targeted on 2D semiconductor are still incomplete and a high-throughput screening of 2D semiconductors is strongly called for.